For Cummins Inc. [CMI], Piper Sandler sees a drop to $162. What next?

-Cummins Inc. [NYSE: CMI] stock went on an upward path that rose over 2.16% on Monday, amounting to a one-week price increase of more than 8.28%.
-Over the last 12 months, CMI stock rose by 13.55%.
-The one-year Cummins Inc. stock forecast points to a potential downside of -7.54.
+Cummins Inc. [NYSE: CMI] stock went on an upward path that rose over 0.43% on Friday, amounting to a one-week price decrease of less than -7.18%.
+Over the last 12 months, CMI stock rose by 1.65%.
+The one-year Cummins Inc. stock forecast points to a potential upside of 2.29.
 The average equity rating for CMI stock is currently 2.70, trading closer to a bullish pattern in the stock market.

 Guru’s Opinion on Cummins Inc. [CMI]: